fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 In Ruby, the `initialize` is treated as a special method (i.e. it is specifically reserved as a __constructor__), which allows it to be called when a new object is created (contrast it with all other methods you define within a class, which aren't automatically called).

 ### Instance Variables
+The instance variables are kind of __class attributes__ and they become properties of objects __once objects are created__ using the class.
+Every object's attributes are assigned *individually* and share *no value with other objects*.
 ```
 class GoodDog
   def initialize(name)